Roids-Fitness/RoidsFitnessDocs/README.md

 The application will need to be simple and intuitive to use so that it is easily accessible for all the gym patrons.

 ## User Stories
+The user stories that have been met by the project outcome are checked below.

 __Core MVP features:__

-1. As a gym patron, I want to see a clear calendar displaying the schedule of gym classes for the next few weeks, as I want to be able to make a quick decision on which class I want to attend.
+- [x] As a gym patron, I want to see a clear calendar displaying the schedule of gym classes for the next few weeks, as I want to be able to make a quick decision on which class I want to attend.
-2. As a gym patron, I want to be able to easily book a class online so that I can attend this class.
+- [x] As a gym patron, I want to be able to easily book a class online so that I can attend this class.
-3. As a gym patron, an online dashboard showing a list of the classes I’ve booked would be really handy so that I can remember what classes I intend to attend.
+- [x] As a gym patron, an online dashboard showing a list of the classes I’ve booked would be really handy so that I can remember what classes I intend to attend.
-4. As a gym patron, I would like to create an account for myself and login, so that I can both book these classes as well as see a dashboard showing my details and lists of classes I’ve booked.
+- [x] As a gym patron, I would like to create an account for myself and login, so that I can both book these classes as well as see a dashboard showing my details and lists of classes I’ve booked.
-5. As a gym staff member, I need to be able to add new classes to the calendar schedule so that the classes available remain up to date for our patrons to see.
+- [ ] As a gym staff member, I need to be able to add new classes to the calendar schedule so that the classes available remain up to date for our patrons to see.

 __Additional features:__

-1. As a gym patron, I would like to see further details regarding the classes offered at my gym.
+- [x] As a gym patron, I would like to see further details regarding the classes offered at my gym.
 This is so that I can make a decision on which classes I would like to attend and so that I also know if I need to bring any additional equipment (such as a yoga mat, shoes, towel etc.) to the class.
-2. As a gym patron, I would like to be able to filter the gym class schedule by types of classes and trainers.
+- [ ] As a gym patron, I would like to be able to filter the gym class schedule by types of classes and trainers.
 This is so that I can see specifically which classes I want to attend.
-3. As a gym staff member and trainer, I want to be able to see a roster of the specific classes that I’ll be taking for the week.
+- [ ] As a gym staff member and trainer, I want to be able to see a roster of the specific classes that I’ll be taking for the week.
 This is so that I clearly know what classes I’ll be taking, and so that I can personally plan and prepare for these classes.

 __After consultation with Roids Fitness__

 After a second consultation with Roids Fitness regarding the plan for the features and development of the application, it was requested by the business to include additional admin/manager functionality to do things such as remove employees and classes.

-1. As a gym staff member, I want to also be able to edit or remove any classes from the schedule in case there are any changes such as a trainer no longer being available.
+- [ ] As a gym staff member, I want to also be able to edit or remove any classes from the schedule in case there are any changes such as a trainer no longer being available.
-2. As a gym staff member, I should be able to create my own account and login so that I can add/edit/remove classes to the schedule.
+- [ ] As a gym staff member, I should be able to create my own account and login so that I can add/edit/remove classes to the schedule.
-3. As the manager and admin user, I want to be able to add and remove gym staff from the system so that the users that have access to the calendar application are up to date.
+- [ ] As the manager and admin user, I want to be able to add and remove gym staff from the system so that the users that have access to the calendar application are up to date.

 __Further market research__